Shagshag/prestashop-documentation/ZoneCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Zone.php line 55
+* This method is defined in [classes/Zone.php line 55](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Zone.php#55)

 #### Arguments